Open-March 12 from 8:00am-12:00pm. CLOSED-March 13 & 14. We are transitioning to a new registration system.

 Board meetings are hybrid in-person at 4:00pm in room 72 of the Murray Building at 1930 Ninth Avenue or via Zoom, link here.
 Meetings are open to the public.

 The WQPD still has test kits available for the Arsenic-Uranium Testing and Treatment Program.
 This is a free program funded by ARPA dollars to offer free arsenic and uranium testing to anyone in Lewis & Clark County using a private residential well for drinking water.
-Test kits can be picked up at our New Location at 1930 9th Ave (LCPH - Murray Building).
+Test kits can be picked up at our Public Health office at 1930 9th Ave (Murray Building).
 Any test that is above the drinking water standard for either contaminant will make the resident eligible for a $300 rebate on a water treatment system.

 We also have free Manganese test kits if you live in the WQPD boundaries.
 Call (406) 457-8584 for details.